boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 The JSON parser type.
 Memory must be initialized to 0 before first uses (see `FIO_JSON_INIT`).

 The type should be considered opaque.
-To add user data to the parser, use C-style inheritance and pointer mathematics or simple type casting.
+To add user data to the parser, use C-style inheritance and pointer arithmetics or simple type casting.

 i.e.: